With TLS passthrough, HAProxy cannot signal a connection close at the HTTP level.

 During this period, Keycloak must remain running to serve in-flight requests.

-Therefore, configure the --shutdown-delay to be at least as long as the detection time:
+Therefore, you need to configure the --shutdown-delay to be at least as long as the detection time:

 bin/kc.[sh|bat] start --proxy-protocol-enabled true --health-enabled true --metrics-enabled true --shutdown-delay=30s